Liverpool F.C.: Ownership and finances

-Liverpool in the media
+In the media

 Liverpool featured in the first edition of BBC's Match of the Day, which screened highlights of their match against Arsenal at Anfield on 22 August 1964.
 The first football match to be televised in colour was between Liverpool and West Ham United, broadcast live in March 1967.
+Liverpool striker and 1947 league title winner Albert Stubbins appeared on the front cover of The Beatles' 1967 album Sgt.
+Pepper's Lonely Hearts Club Band, the only footballer to be depicted.
 Liverpool fans featured in the Pink Floyd song "Fearless", in which they sang excerpts from "You'll Never Walk Alone".
-To mark the club's appearance in the 1988 FA Cup Final, Liverpool released the "Anfield Rap", a song featuring John Barnes and other members of the squad.
+To mark the club's appearance in the 1988 FA Cup final, Liverpool released the "Anfield Rap", a song featuring John Barnes and other members of the squad.

 A docudrama on the Hillsborough disaster, written by Jimmy McGovern, was screened in 1996.
 It featured Christopher Eccleston as Trevor Hicks, who lost two teenage daughters in the disaster, went on to campaign for safer stadiums, and helped to form the Hillsborough Families Support Group.
 Liverpool featured in the 2001 film The 51st State, in which ex-hitman Felix DeSouza (Robert Carlyle) is a keen supporter of the team and the last scene takes place at a match between Liverpool and Manchester United.
 The club also featured in the 1984 children's television show Scully, about a young boy who tries to gain a trial with Liverpool.
 The Doctor Who episode "The Halloween Apocalypse", aired in October 2021, features The Doctor (played by Jodie Whittaker) exiting the TARDIS outside Anfield, as she exclaims: "Liverpool?
 Anfield!
 Klopp era, classic!".

 In 2024, Liverpool was named the most-watched club in world football across the last five seasons by media analytics firm Nielsen with an average per season global broadcast audience of more than 724 million across league and cup fixtures.